-When the iconic singer Aretha Franklin passed away recently, the lack of an estate plan caused a lot of questions to quickly surface in the days after her funeral.
+When the iconic singer passed away recently, Aretha Franklin’s estate plan had a few surprises – starting with the fact that it didn’t exist, causing a lot of questions to quickly surface in the days after her funeral.

 Dying Intestate And Its Implications